Introduction

 Life cycle cost is the total cost of owning and operating an asset across its entire life.
 It includes capital cost, operating cost, maintenance cost, and disposal cost.
 In simple terms:

-Life Cycle Cost = Capital + Operating + Maintenance − Disposal
+LCC = Capital + Operating + Maintenance − Disposal

 This framework has been used for decades in mining equipment selection and planning, because it forces a complete view of cost, not just the purchase price.